Strategy Review System Overview

 Step 1: Receive Cohort Notification

-All outcomes must go through the SRS process, including providing a QPM update, at least once during each two-year cycle, with the option to so once per year.
+All outcomes must go through the SRS process, including providing a QPM update, at least once during each two-year cycle, with the option to do so once per year.
 Groups responsible for outcomes that are on course may opt to pass on the QPM once during each SRS cycle.

-Following the three-month notification, GITs and workgroups will notify the SRS Coordinator of how they intend to proceed with the SRS cycle.
-Notification should include whether they will complete the SRS process in Year 1 or Year 2 of the current cycle, and if they intend to provide a full update, a brief update, or pass on the QPM in the current year.
+Following the three-month notification, GITs and workgroups will tell the SRS Coordinator how they intend to proceed with the SRS cycle.
+Notification should include whether they will complete the SRS process in Year 1 or Year 2 of the current cycle and which QPM update option they will use:

 Step 2: Prepare Check-In Materials